janmarxen/VAST-challenge/project_overview.md

 The dataset contains **~120 million data points** across 15 months with 5-minute increments.

+### Detailed Challenge Questions

+**Question 1: Business Prosperity**
+> Over the period covered by the dataset, which businesses appear to be more prosperous?
+Which appear to be struggling?
+Describe your rationale for your answers.
+>
+> **Limit**: 10 images and 500 words.

+**Question 2: Resident Financial Health**
+> How does the financial health of the residents change over the period covered by the dataset?
+How do wages compare to the overall cost of living in Engagement?
+Are there groups that appear to exhibit similar patterns?
+Describe your rationale for your answers.
+>
+> **Limit**: 10 images and 500 words.

+**Question 3: Employer Health & Turnover**
+> Describe the health of the various employers within the city limits.
+What employment patterns do you observe?
+Do you notice any areas of particularly high or low turnover?
+>
+> **Limit**: 10 images and 500 words.

+---

 ## 1. Visualization Strategy & Data Transformation Ideas

 ### Question 1: Business Prosperity Analysis